History of Harvard Extension School: Growth of the Extension

 So as to differentiate itself from the lesser degrees being offered elsewhere, President Lowell decided to "invent a new degree which may retain its dignity until somebody by imitation steals it."
 On May 8, 1933 a new degree of Adjunct in Arts was created, and women were allowed to receive it at Harvard, not just at Radcliff College.

 The Depression affected both enrollment figures of the University Extension and the finances of the Lowell Institute, which necessitated cuts in the number of courses offered.
 During the post-War era, however, the number of courses offered and enrollments were on the rise, including 12 consecutive years between 1951 and 1963.

 In 1936, a survey found that 56% of students that year had never attended college before.
 A similar study in 1952 found that more than half had a profession, notably teaching, more than half had at least two years of college, and 75% enrolled out of general interest.
 In 1938 another survey found that 64% of all Extension graduates went on to do graduate work, a figure much higher than the number of graduates from the College.
 A total of 60 graduate degrees were awarded to alumni, as were six Ph.D's.

 In 1958, courses cost about $200 each, and in 1963, students could earn a Harvard degree for roughly $1,000.
 This was, according to Dean Reginald H. Phelps, "a bargain that simply can not be matched anywhere in the field of education."
 Adding to the value, study spaces, conferences rooms, library facilities, and a dining hall were set up in Lehman Hall for students in 1964.
-In addition, there was a television lounge were students could watch the WGBH programs.
+In addition, there was a television lounge where students could watch the WGBH programs.